emilyfu1/NEAD/README.md

 This file provides the documentation for two web scraping scripts that aim to retrieve financial reports from online sources.

-# Installation and Setup
+# Configuration/Installation

 Anaconda is a distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
 It includes an installation of Jupyter Notebook, which presents data science documents that combine live-code with narrative text, equations and visualizations.

-Latest version of Python
+The web scraping code is written in Python.
+The latest version of Python should be installed.
 Various Python packages and libraries are required for web scraping, and must be installed before using this code.

+# files included

+microsoft.ipynb

+sony.ipynb

+Microsoft.xlsx

 # Microsoft